Matt Paxton and Simon Hagger are on a mission – to raise £100,000 for the hospital that saved Evie Dove’s life.

 Inspired by Evie’s incredible bravery and resilience, and their friends’ desire to give something back to the King’s wards that looked after them so well, Matt and Simon now want to help other families with sick children by raising money for King’s College Hospital Charity.

-The pair has already raised almost £20,000 for the hospital after completing two gruelling endurance events in July, smashing their initial £10,000 target in days.
+The pair has already raised over £20,000 for the hospital after completing two gruelling endurance events in July, smashing their initial £10,000 target in days.
 They now want others to join them to keep up the momentum and help them reach their new £100,000 fundraising goal.